Affiliate Links

 Let's talk about the pigmentation here for a minute.
 So this product is sheer alright, meaning that it is translucent rather than opaque, as in, you can see your skin through.
 I was amazed, however, by its intense pigmentation.
 It might be specific to this particular shade, Water Lily, as others appeared a bit less pigmented.
 I would hardly call this a watercolor, and if you think this is similar to Benefit's famous Benetint, you're in for a surprise.

-This is about the amount I must use
+This is about the amount I must use per cheek for a natural result |

 Being someone who likes my cheeks very natural, I need to use the tiniest amount and blend well to get the result I want.
 It's very easy to overdo on light skintone like mine: the first time I tried it, being unaware of the pigmentation level, I ended up looking like a Russian porcelain doll with bright coral cheeks!
 Applied very lightly, it does give me a natural, pretty flushed cheek.